tachiyomiorg/tachiyomi/README.md

 ## Download
 Get the stable build from our [releases page](https://github.com/inorichi/tachiyomi/releases) or from [f-droid](https://f-droid.org/packages/eu.kanade.tachiyomi/).

-If you want the latest updates, you can download the dev branch [here](http://tachiyomi.kanade.eu/latest), or set up dev builds from [f-droid](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).
+If you want to test new features before they get to the stable release, you can download the dev version [here](http://tachiyomi.kanade.eu/latest) (auto-updates not included), or add our [F-Droid repo](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).

-## Contributing
+## Issues, Feature Requests and Contributing

 If you want to open an issue, please read [contributing guidelines](https://github.com/inorichi/tachiyomi/blob/master/.github/CONTRIBUTING.md).
 Your issue may be closed otherwise.